jojowil/asm6502/README.md

 ## Concept

-This is renewal of my own brain and the joy I had using Commodore computers in the past.
+This is renewal of the joy I had using Commodore computers in the past.

 ## Implementation